Jarren Duran Player Props: Red Sox vs. Twins

 Twins Pitching Rankings (2022)

-- The 8.4 strikeouts per nine innings put together by the Twins pitching staff last season ranked 20th in MLB.
+- The 8.4 strikeouts per nine innings put together by the Twins pitching staff last season ranked 20th in the big leagues.

-- The Twins had the 19th-ranked team ERA across all MLB pitching staffs (3.98).
+- The Twins had a 3.98 team ERA that ranked 19th among all MLB pitching staffs.

-- Twins pitchers combined to surrender 184 total home runs at a rate of 1.1 per game (21st in the league).
+- Twins pitchers combined to allow 184 total home runs last year (1.1 per game).
+That ranked 21st in baseball.

-- The Twins are sending Gray (2-0) out for his fourth start of the season.
-He is 2-0 with a .53 ERA and 19 strikeouts through 17 2/3 innings pitched.
+- Ryan (3-0 with a 2.84 ERA and 26 strikeouts in 19 2/3 innings pitched) makes the start for the Twins, his fourth of the season.

-- In his last appearance on Wednesday, the right-hander tossed five scoreless innings against the Chicago White Sox while surrendering three hits.
+- His most recent time out came on Thursday against the New York Yankees, when the right-hander tossed seven innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.